The life and times of Lincoln's river

 That didn't stop real estate men from speculating in property along the proposed lake.
 While engineers were still studying the proposals, developers were hustling lots for "lakeside cottages."
 But no lakeside cottages were ever built, because no lake was ever built—not on the Sangamon, anyway; the river site was just too expensive.
 The speculators, like their great-grandfathers who had backed the Huron promotion, had bet their money on the Sangamon and lost.

 There was little thought given to farming by pioneer settlers like Iles and the Kelleys; there was no need for it.
 Hunting, trapping, fishing, and beekeeping furnished all the food the tiny band needed.
-The timber that crowded the Sangamon along most of its length was home to bear, wolf, elk, fox, mountain lion, beaver, bobcat, and deer, and the grassy uplands harbored bison and game birds by the thousands.
-The river itself provided crayfish, mussels, and fish of all kinds.
+The timber that crowded the Sangamon along most of its length was home to bear, wolf, elk, fox, mountain lion, beaver, bobcat, and deer, and while only the deer were valued as food, the presence of so many predator species suggested how rich was the variety of prey animals that humans also found tasty.
+The grassy uplands harbored bison and game birds by the thousands, and the river itself provided crayfish, mussels, and fish of all kinds.

 Modern hunters prowl the few remaining patches of wild country along the Sangamon—most of which are on private land—for a chance at a raccoon, pheasant, rabbit, groundhog, or squirrel—meager fare compared to the prey of their ancestors.
 With most of the large animals extinct in Illinois or under the protection of the law, most of the hunting done along the river today is for duck and geese.